-The EIA Regulations defines the public participation process as an activity which involves public audience and consultation.
+The EIA Regulations defines the public participation process as an activity which involves public audience (with a minimum required 25 attendees) and public consultation.
 The public participation process implies delivery of information regarding projects to all directly and indirectly interested and affected parties, and an explanation of the project to enable participants to raise issues of concern for investigation in the ESIA.

 The World Bank's Environment and Social Standard 10 sets out that a Borrower has to engage with stakeholders as an integral part of a Project's environmental and social assessment and project design and implementation.
 The nature, scope and frequency of the engagement should be proportional to the nature and scale of the Project.
-Consultations with stakeholders have to be meaningful and be based on stakeholder identification and analysis, plans on how to engage stakeholders, disclosure of information, actual consultations, as well as responses to stakeholder grievances, and reporting back to stakeholders.
+Consultations with stakeholders have to be meaningful and be based on stakeholder identification and analysis, plans on how to engage stakeholders, disclosure of information, actual consultations, as well as responses to stakeholder grievances, and reporting back to stakeholders.3